moonbow721/GVHMR/README.md

     python tools/train.py exp=gvhmr/mixed/mixed
     ```
     During training, note that we do not employ post-processing as in the test script, so the global metrics results will differ (but should still be good for comparison with baseline methods).

-Here's a draft for the "Different from the original repo" section in the README:

 # Different from the original repo